-Experiment results across three models and two benchmarks are shown in Table~\ref{tab:comparison}.
-We summarize key findings below:
+Experiment results are shown in Table~\ref{tab:comparison}.
+We summarize the key findings below:

-\textbf{Training for proactive questioning is essential.} Direct answering without acquiring information yields poor accuracy (e.g., 19.34\% on CMB, Qwen3-1.7B), demonstrating the necessity to address the reactive paradigm of LLMs under information insufficiency.
+\textbf{Training for proactive questioning is essential.} Direct answering without acquiring information yields poor accuracy (e.g., 19.34\% on CMB, \textit{Qwen3-1.7B}), demonstrating the necessity to address the reactive paradigm of LLMs under information insufficiency.
 Prompt-based methods, including advanced frameworks like UoT and MEDIQ, fail to consistently outperform direct answering (e.g., UoT on LLaMA3.2-3B MedQA).
 These results highlight the limitations of prompting and the importance of targeted training.

-\textbf{\M~significantly outperforms existing methods and effectively enhances LLMs' proactive information-seeking ability.} \M~consistently achieves the highest accuracy, surpassing baselines by a large margin, with a relative improvement of \textbf{6.29\%} over the second-bests and a striking \textbf{54.45\%} average gain over direct answering, demonstrating that \M~effectively shifts LLMs from passively reacting to proactively acquiring information, which supports its potential for practical clinical consultations.
+\textbf{\M~significantly outperforms existing methods and enhances LLMs' proactive information-seeking ability.} \M~consistently achieves the highest accuracy, surpassing baselines by an average relative improvement of \textbf{6.29\%} over second-best results, and a striking \textbf{54.45\%} gain over direct answering.
+This demonstrates that \M~effectively shifts LLMs from passively reacting to proactively acquiring information, which supports its potential for practical clinical consultations.